UAE extends military reach in Yemen and Somalia

 This alliance helped the UAE to seize the southern port of Aden in 2015.
 The UAE trained southern Yemeni forces who captured the other main port, Mukalla, from al Qaeda.

-Mukalla airport, closed to commercial flights, now hosts Emirati helicopters, a training center, detention facility and also a small contingent of U.S. special forces helping to fight al Qaeda in nearby mountains.
+Mukalla airport, closed to commercial flights, now hosts Emirati helicopters, a training centre, detention facility and also a small contingent of U.S. special forces helping to fight al Qaeda in nearby mountains.

 Iran’s foreign ministry did not immediately respond to a request for comment on any involvement with the southern Yemeni secessionists.
 Hezbollah also declined to comment.